Gens Vegan Bowl (adapted from Oh She Glows)

 1. Preheat oven to 425F and line two large baking sheets with parchment paper.
 Halve squash crosswise.
 Scoop out seeds; discard.
 Slice a small piece off bottom of each squash half just enough to level (if needed).Set squash halves, scooped sides down, on prepared sheet.
-Bake until golden, 20 to 25 minutes (make sure you don't overcook as you want it to be cooked but not mushy).
+Bake until golden, 20 to 25 minutes.
 Turn off oven and set aside to cool.
-Once cooled, remove peel with hands and chop into 3/4-inch cubes.
+Once cooled, chop into 3/4-inch cubes.

 2. Meanwhile, cook the quinoa.
 In a fine mesh sieve, rinse the quinoa and then place in a medium pot.
 Add in 1.5 cups of water and stir.
 Bring the mixture to a low boil and then reduce the heat to low/medium and cover with lid.
 Simmer, covered, for about 14-17 minutes (you can check after 13 minutes), until all of the water is absorbed and the quinoa is fluffy.
 Remove from heat and leave the lid on to steam for another 5-10 minutes or longer if needed.
 Fluff with fork.